MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/6-resource-quota-azure-policy.md

 ### Policy assignment

-A policy assignment assigns a single policy, such as "don't enable privileged containers in the Kubernetes cluster."
+A policy assignment assigns a single policy, such as **Do not allow privileged containers in Kubernetes cluster**.

 ## How to assign a policy

 Each policy is defined by using a series of configuration steps.
 The amount of information you capture depends on the type of policy you select.

 For example, to limit resource deployment by developers in the company's cloud environment, you can assign one of the built-in Azure policies for Azure Kubernetes Service.
-The name of the policy is "Ensure container CPU and memory resource limits do not exceed the specified limits in Kubernetes cluster".
+The name of the policy is **Ensure container CPU and memory resource limits do not exceed the specified limits in Kubernetes cluster**.

 The policy requires you to set the limit on the allowed resources requested by deployment requests.